Undergraduate Advising for French & Italian

 Major Declaration

-Students in the College of Letters & Science, with Bachelor of Arts (BA) or Bachelor of Science (BS) designation, may declare the French or Italian major at any time.
-Complete this form and return it to Mandi Schoville.
-You will be contacted once you have been declared or if there are any questions.
+Students in the College of Letters & Science, with a Bachelor of Arts (BA) or Bachelor of Science (BS) designation, may declare the French or Italian major at any time.
+Simply complete this online form and you will be contacted once you have been declared or if there are any questions.

 Certificate Declaration